 Answer our phone or not?

-There’s one decision that we often don’t think of as a choice – loving our spouse.
 We talk about love as if it’s an outside force.
 We say, “It was love at first sight.”
-Or we “fall in love.”
-Love is a feeling that we chalk up to chance or chemistry rather than making a conscious decision to act toward our spouse in loving ways.
+Or we “fell in love.”
+We chalk up love to chance or chemistry instead of a conscious decision to act toward our spouse in loving ways.

-The quality of your relationship at any given moment is always the culmination of little decisions that stack up over time.
+The quality of our marriage at any given moment is always the culmination of little decisions that stack up over time.
 Big things impact a marriage, too.
 But most of the beauty in a relationship comes from the small choices we make every day.

-They describe a concept known as “choice theory,” which says that, because God created us in His image as free moral agents, we have the opportunity to choose in every single situation.
+They describe a concept known as “choice theory,” which says that, because God created us in His image as free moral agents, every single situation offers us an opportunity to make a choice.
 That means you can choose every day to honor your spouse and treat them with love and respect in every circumstance.

-For more ideas on choosing to love your spouse, I’d like to offer you a copy of 10 Choices Successful Couples Make: The Secret of a Love that Lasts a Lifetime for a gift of any amount.
-When you help Focus on the Family today, your donation will be doubled for twice the impact in helping others through this ministry.
-Our thanks to generous donors who’ve made that possible.
-Visit our website for more information.
+For more ideas on choosing to love your spouse, we’re offering their book 10 Choices Successful Couples Make: The Secret of a Love that Lasts a Lifetime for a gift of any amount.
+Click here for more information.